Identification of a complex between fibronectin and aggrecan G3 domain in synovial fluid of patients with painful meniscal pathology

 Digital Object Identifier (DOI)

 Scuderi, Gaetano J.; Woolf, Naruewan; Dent, Kaitlyn; Golish, S. Raymond; Cuellar, Jason M.; Cuellar, Vanessa G.; Yeomans, David C.; Carragee, Eugene J.; Angst, Martin S.; Bowser, Robert; and Hanna, Lewis S., "Identification of a complex between fibronectin and aggrecan G3 domain in synovial fluid of patients with painful meniscal pathology" (2010).
-Neurobiology.
+Translational Neuroscience.
 572.